-“I have a special plan for the dinner this evening, get dressed ladies!”, said Nahim in an excited tone.
-At that time, getting dressed for us meant wearing dirty unwashed shorts, leggings, old t-shirts, stinky sneakers that have seen mud and dirt and dusty valleys of Morocco.
+“I have a special plan for the dinner this evening, get dressed ladies!” said Nahim in an excited tone.
+At that time, getting dressed for us meant wearing dirty unwashed shorts, leggings, old t-shirts, stinky sneakers that have seen mud and dirt, and dusty valleys of Morocco.
 No makeup and black under-nails.
 “We are ready, Nahim!
 Coming!”
-You can call us naïve to agree to go, but if we survived the dinner with Sultan, we will survive Nahim.
+You can call us naïve to agree to go, but if we survived the dinner with Sultan, we would survive Nahim.
 We felt fearless after going through so much together.

 No 3.
 The Balkan Squad

 “He was a taxi driver of an old Mercedes who offered us his place to stay for a few days free of charge under a condition that we will all pretend being in a movie.
 Two of my friends and I loved the cinema, so we agreed. ”

 We have met Chipriani at Bacau airport in Romania.
 “I love your leggings!
 What a great material”, pointed Chipriani at my velvet leggings.
 Chipriani was a short, dark hair Romanian man who wore exclusive sunglasses made out of the luxurious horn.
 He was a taxi driver of an old Mercedes who offered us his place to stay for a few days free of charge under a condition that we will all pretend being in a movie.
 Two of my friends and I loved the cinema, so we agreed.
 Under the scrutiny of director Chipriani, we have decided to call our movie The Balkan Squad.
 No, we did not have a camera, nor did we record a scene on a phone.
 We simply acted as if we were in a movie with fictional scenarios.
 We never shared those scenarios between us.
 The idea was to improvise as we go.